DAY 1

 B, L, D included

-Our day begins with spectacular coastal scenery as we walk to Yesnaby Castle, a stunning 35 m/115 ft sandstone sea stack.
+Our final day begins with a gentle coastal walk near Birsay on the NW coast (1.5 miles/2.5 km) and a visit to the incongruous ruins of the 16th century Earl’s Palace.
 Later we walk around Marwick Head, to the clifftop memorial commemorating Earl Kitchener and the HMS Hampshire crew lost in 1916, looking out for seabirds nesting on the cliffs below us.
 In the afternoon, we visit Skara Brae, the best-preserved Neolithic village in Western Europe, uncovered in 1850, when violent storms erased the sands that had covered this Orcadian Pompeii for thousands of years.

 DAY 8